We allowed ourselves to be lulled into deadly apathy.

 Complex activities such as comparing viewpoints in two different editorials

 Freire worked to help third-world people overcome illiteracy.
-Today, his insights can be applied to two different kinds illiteracy in American and world citizens:
+Today, his insights can be applied to two different kinds of illiteracy in American and world citizens:

 Literary illiteracy: Those who cannot grasp the sense of letters or symbols